coopernetes/kube-role-gen/README.md

 Another use case is defining a role that relies heavily on sub-resources.
 Sub-resources such as `pod/exec` do not show up in any static list such as `kubectl api-resources -o wide` and must be discovered by walking the Kubernetes API.
 See this [stackoverflow answer for additional details](https://stackoverflow.com/a/51289417).

-This script was based on [this original bash implementation](https://stackoverflow.com/a/57892189).
+This utility was inspired by [this original bash implementation](https://stackoverflow.com/a/57892189).

 ## Install